revilowaldow/BITC/Sessions/2025/11 02 - Session 54.md

 [[Thodunn]] told Kav about his backstory and being a double agent

 Aru investigates in the Lyberry
+Story 1
-	Story of an orc who held a bridge against a much larger force Formation of Northern Kingdoms several hundred years ago
+	Story of an orc who held a bridge against a much larger force Formation of Northern Kingdoms several hundred years ago Story 2
+	Duellest who came upon Revant who would fight and win with the sword Warrior wished to die in battle but was unable to Fought in wars,